Control-Alt-Elite/CS4311_CANBusVisualizer_7/README.md

 2. Use the following command on both terminals:
 ```
 npm start

+For linux users, use the following command to start the database:
+sudo service mongod start
 ```

 - Using on the "api" folder will connect to the database